officially-aman/Tech-A-Intern/README.md

 ## Contact Information

-If you'd like to get in touch with me or learn more about my internship experience, you can reach me at [Your Email Address].
+If you'd like to get in touch with me or learn more about my internship experience, you can reach me at aman.sharma.officially@gmail.com .
 I'd be happy to share my insights, experiences, and discuss any collaborative opportunities.

 Thank you for visiting my repository, and I hope you find my work informative and engaging.